-Alternative B attempts to resolve the major resource concern of ecosystem sustainability.
+Alternative B focuses on the major resource concern of ecosystem sustainability.
 Alternative B would promote the integrity of ecosystem functions within the project area by employing a combination of three strategies: conserving mature forest, reducing forest fragmentation, and maintaining structural complexity and diversity in the project area.

-a. conserving mature forest
+(1) conserving mature forest

 Mature forest would be conserved to perpetuate an environment upon which many species depend.
-Mature forest corridors would be retained to allow sensitive, mature forest-dependent species to move between core areas.
-Large, contiguous, and relatively intact polygons of forest characterized by mature forest attributes would be maintained.
+Mature forest corridors would be retained to allow sensitive, mature forest-dependent species to move between core areas of mature forest.
+Large, contiguous, and relatively intact correctors of forest characterized by mature forest attributes would be maintained.